 Make sure to check your child’s folder every night!
 Folders are given to every student at the beginning of the school year.
 These folders should always hold all homework, lunch money (in an envelope labeled with your child’s name) and important papers and communication between home and school.
 Folders should come to school every day in your child’s book bag.

 Your support of school activities makes your child feel important and sends the message that you value school!
 There are five main parties each year: Halloween, Winter, 100th Day of School, Spring, and the Last Day of School.
 Room parents usually organize the events and coordinate volunteers and donations for the parties.
 Volunteers are needed to be “Room Parents”.
-If interested, please contact Mrs. Urban.
+If interested, please contact me.